wacko/theguidetocuba/setting_the_road/up_and_running.md

 Unlike before, we're now using *shotgun* instead of *rackup*. *Shotgun* is a gem that reloads the application for every request.
 That's great for development because we don't need to restart the server every time that we change the application.
 Now navigate to <http://localhost:9393/>.
-It should show the Cuba welcome page.
+You should see the Cuba welcome page.

 ![home](https://raw.githubusercontent.com/frodsan/theguidetocuba/master/assets/home.png)